biscuit-auth/website/content/docs/Usage/haskell.md

 ```

 You can also provide custom queries that will be run against all the
 generated facts.
-Be careful, only _authority_ and _authorizer_ facts are
+Be careful, only facts from the _authority block_
-queried; block facts are ignored since they can't be trusted.
+and the _authorizer_ are queried; block facts are ignored since they
+can't be trusted.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}